RunOpenCode/query-resources-loader-bundle/docs/doctrine-dbal-executor-result.md

 # DoctrineDbalExecutorResult

-Bundle, by default, provides you with support for executing SQL statements against relational database via Doctrine Dbal.
+Bundle, by default, provides you with support for executing SQL statements against a relational database via Doctrine Dbal.

-Result set is provided as instance of `RunOpenCode\Bundle\QueryResourcesLoader\Executor\DoctrineDbalExecutorResult`, which is wrapper of Doctrine's Dbal `Doctrine\DBAL\Driver\Statement` implementation with additional, useful, utility methods that can improve your productivity when working with SQL queries:
+Result set is provided as instance of `RunOpenCode\Bundle\QueryResourcesLoader\Executor\DoctrineDbalExecutorResult`, which is wrapper of Doctrine's Dbal `Doctrine\DBAL\Driver\Statement` implementation with additional, useful, utility methods that can improve your productivity when working with SQL queries
+(see `RunOpenCode\Bundle\QueryResourcesLoader\Contract\ExecutionResultInterface`):

 - `getSingleScalarResult()` - Get single scalar result.
 - `getSingleScalarResultOrDefault()` - Get single scalar result or  default